dfinity/ic-js/e2e-tests/README.md

 These tests use the API as a library user would, invoking the built cjs or esm code against a network.

 # Usage
-Run this in the base of the repo:
+Run this in the root of the repo:
 ```
 npm test e2e
 ```